EarthScope/emc-tools/README.md

       repository:
    http://ds.iris.edu/ds/products/emc-earthmodels/

-    - [optional] create a "data" directory with a path relative to script as "../data/" and place the netCDF file there
+    - [optional] create a "data" directory with a path relative to the script as "../data/" and place the netCDF file there
     - run the script to convert the netCDF file.
 The converted file will have the same name as the netCDF file but with extension ".csv" and will be placed under the same directory where the netCDF file was found.

             netCDF_2_GeoCSV_3D.py -i SAW642ANB_kmps.nc (will look for the file under the script directory and data directory)